scientist in lab

 P. aeruginosa is particularly problematic for CF patients given that their already compromised immune system leads to chronic infections.
 CF affects over 40,000 people in the U.S. (105,000 people worldwide) with approximately 1,000 new diagnoses per year.
 Outcomes for people with CF have improved significantly in recent years through early screening, the development and use of CFTR modulators, and other therapies.
 However, people with CF still suffer significant morbidity and mortality due to pulmonary infection with P. aeruginosa.
 Chronic P. aeruginosa infections occur in 45% of CF patients by age 40, and are strongly associated with worsening lung function, frequent pulmonary exacerbations, and increased mortality.
 Regular standard-of-care antibiotics treatments often fail to completely eradicate the pathogen, and the problem is further complicated by rising rates of antibiotic resistance due to a growing number of multidrug-resistant isolates emerging, particularly with long term use.
 Hence the need for more effective therapies, ideally with a different mechanism of action compared to traditional antibiotics, for the treatment of chronic P. aeruginosa infection.
 GlobalData projects that total antibiotic sales in the CF market will exceed $900 million in the U.S. in 2030.

 NCFB is a chronic respiratory disease affecting more than 100,000 people in the U.S. and 200,000 people in Europe, characterized by recurrent respiratory infections that lead to a vicious cycle of impaired mucociliary clearance, chronic infection, bronchial inflammation, and progressive lung function loss.
 P. aeruginosa is the most prevalent pathogen responsible for these recurrent infections.
 It is found in approximately 30% of cases and is associated with enhanced disease progression, including poorer lung function and lower quality of life, more frequent exacerbations, increased hospitalizations, and higher mortality.
 NCFB patients frequently become chronically colonized with multidrug-resistant strains of P. aeruginosa because of the need for repeated courses of antibiotic treatment.
-There are currently no approved inhaled antibiotics for the treatment of NCFB patients with chronic P. aeruginosa respiratory infection.
+There are currently no FDA approved inhaled antibiotics for the treatment of NCFB patients with chronic P. aeruginosa respiratory infection.

 AP-PA03